efoxepstein/regu/README.md

 # Regu

-Regu is a fun experiment to see if it's viable to make fast, limited-power regular expressions for Ruby backed by DFAs.
-Currently, it is pretty fast (about 2000 times faster than the native Ruby solution for big regular expressions).
+Regu is a fun experiment to see if it's viable to make a extremely fast, limited-power regular expression engine for Ruby backed by DFAs.

 ## Features